Tornado outbreak of May 18–21, 2025: Greensburg–Plevna, Kansas tornado family

 Eight tornadoes, including five that were rated EF3, were confirmed as part of a family that tracked from the Greensburg area to Plevna.
-All of the tornadoes were spawned by a single cyclic supercell.
+The tornadoes were spawned by a pair of supercells across southern Kansas.
 Twice during the event the Storm Prediction Center (SPC) noted in rare and unusually localized meso-gamma mesoscale discussions that the parent supercell was in a "highly favorable and localized corridor for tornadoes".
-The second mesoscale discussion noted the most probable peak intensity was 150-190 mph, the second highest rating seen on a mesoscale discussion.
+The second mesoscale discussion noted the most probable peak intensity was 155-190 mph, the second highest rating seen on a mesoscale discussion.
 This was due to the existing very high parameters for tornadogenesis, including high shear caused by an increasing low-level jet and a high level of CAPE, both indicated by a sounding performed by NWS Dodge City.
 The cell also had almost no interactions with other storms after it merged east of Greensburg, allowing it to spawn tornadoes without interruption.